DaemonSet

 Creating the manifest

 With the input values now set, we can pull and run the kube-vip image supplying it the desired flags and values.
-Once the static Pod manifest is generated for your desired method (ARP or BGP), if running multiple control plane nodes, ensure it is placed in each control plane's static manifest directory (by default, /etc/kubernetes/manifests).

 Depending on the container runtime, use one of the two aliased commands to create a kube-vip command which runs the kube-vip image as a container.